blue-it-systems/bits.vscode/GENGORA_SPECIFICATION.md

 - R2.5: Running → Idle: When execution completes and no auto-rerun configured
 - R2.6: Any state → Error: When compilation or execution fails (R2.7)
 - R2.7: Error state MUST include error message and allow retry
+- R2.8: Error → Compiling: User invokes retry/start command (NOT a terminal state)
-- R2.8: Any state → Stopped: When user invokes stop command
+- R2.9: Any state → Stopped: When user invokes stop command

 ---